 Messrs.
 Camp, Colton and Spalding explaining their votes.

 And so the motion to adjourn sine die was lost.

-Mr. Pollock moved to adjourn until 8 o'clock p. m. this evening.
-Which motion was lost.
+Mr. Pollock moved to adjourn until 8 o'clock p. m. this eve-

-Ayes and nays were demanded on Mr. Colton's motion to lay Mr. Moer's motion to reconsider the vote by which section one hundred and eighty (180) was adopted on the table.
+were do Aves and nays were demanded on Mr. Colton's motion to lay Mr. Moer's motion to reconsider the vote by which section one hundred and eighty (180) was adopted on the table.